jinzhuyuwork/animal_feed_tracker/README.md

 # Animal Feeds Tracker API

-A Rails 8 API application for tracking **animal feed formulations**.
+A Ruby on Rails API application for tracking animal feed formulations, feeds, and quantities to improve animal health management.
 This app allows users to manage animals, feeds, and formulations, and retrieve detailed information about feed quantities per animal.
-Built with **Ruby on Rails**, **PostgreSQL**, and **Devise JWT authentication**.
+Built with **Ruby on Rails**, **PostgreSQL**, **Devise JWT authentication** and **Rack::Attack** for rate limiting.

----

 ## Features

-- **User Authentication**: Secure signup, login, and JWT-based API access.
+- **Authentication**: Secure signup, login, and JWT-based API access.
+- **Authorization**: Only admin users can create or update animals, feeds, or formulations.
+Non-admins have read-only access.
+- **Rate Limitting**: Protects the API using Rack::Attack (default limits can be customized).
 - **Animals Management**: Create, read, update for animals.
 - **Feeds Management**: Create, read, update feeds.
 - **Formulations**: Associate multiple feeds with animals and track quantities.